kissmetrics/km-support/_posts/2013-05-16-technical-limitations.md

 title: Technical Notes on Events and Properties
 categories: getting-started
 tags: [common_dev_pitfalls]
 summary: Have you ever wondered if Events are case sensitive?
 Or how many unique Property names you can have?
-This document has more information about the technical limitations related to how Events and Properties.
+This document has more information about the technical limitations related to Events and Properties.
 ---
+Have you ever wondered if Events are case sensitive?
+Or how many unique Property names you can have?
+This document has more information about the technical limitations related to Events and Properties.

 * Table of Contents
 {:toc}
 * * *